 What Should You Avoid?

 #1: Don't be condescending.
-While it's likely that the people you've served in the past earned things from you, don't focus your response on describing how wonderful you .
-Instead, focus on how your service and civic engagement experiences have refined your values and helped you become a better human citizen, which is what Princeton admissions wants to hear about.
+While it's likely that the people you've served in the past learned things from you, don't focus your response on describing how wonderful you are.
+Instead, focus on how your service and civic engagement experiences have refined your values and helped you become a better human, which is what Princeton admissions wants to hear about.

 3 Tips For Answering This Prompt